nhsbsa/nhsbsa-digital-playbook/src/design/index.md

 ### When to do it

-Interaction Design is applicable throughout the agile delivery phases: Discovery, Alpha, Beta and Live (as defined by GDS).
-In addition, Interaction Designers also work on upgrading legacy applications and rolling out changes to ensure internal NHS services are consistent and meet current standards and regulations.
+Interaction design is applicable throughout the agile delivery phases: Discovery, Alpha, Beta and Live (as defined by GDS).
+In addition, interaction designers also work on upgrading legacy applications and rolling out changes to ensure internal NHS services are consistent and meet current standards and regulations.

 ### Benefits

-Interaction Design supports digital delivery to ensure benefits can be realised
+Interaction design supports digital delivery to ensure benefits can be realised

  * Reduces risk, development and maintenance costs by testing assumptions and hypothesis
  * Improves outcomes by facilitating design sessions to ensure a wide range of possibilities are considered